 The Tulsa Community College Honors Program gives curious, motivated students an exciting and stimulating option for satisfying their degree requirements.
 We offer Honors classes on Metro and Southeast campuses, and we administer the Honors Scholar program, through which you may graduate as an Honors Scholar.
 We also offer scholarships, research and service opportunities, and some transfer advantages!

 To see upcoming events and opportunities including the upcoming RESEARCH RETREAT, visit our News page.
 To see our updated class schedule and course descriptions, visit Honors Classes.
-You can also schedule an Honors-focused Campus Tour on TCC's Visit Campus page.
 To become an Honors Scholar, apply online.
 Although we are working remotely, it's easy to contact the Honors staff by phone or email.